The Importance of Pregnancy Planning

 Guide Your Patients

 Work with the other providers in your patients’ care teams.
 Input from primary care physicians, neurologists, OB-GYNs, and other specialists is valuable when building a plan.
-Together you can help your patients take control of their futures.
+Together you can help your patients take control of their family planning and pregnancy outcomes.